Sharpening Handbook Logo

 Skew Chisel

-Closed Seat on SVS-50
+SVS-50 with Closed Seat

 Guidelines shown below are for use with the Tormek SVS-50 Multi Jig using the Closed Seat.
 The method for measuring the projection is shown below.